IATI/D-Portal/documents/ctrack_localtest.md

 	cd ~
 	sudo apt-get install git
 	git clone https://github.com/devinit/D-Portal
-	cd D-Portal/ctrack
+	cd D-Portal
-	../bin/getapts
+	bin/getapts

 In the future you may return to this directory with just the following command.

-	cd ~/D-Portal/ctrack
+	cd ~/D-Portal

 The other steps below begin with a CD command as a reminder of where you are expected to run them from.
-If you are already in the right directory them they may be skipped and should not be run twice.
+If you are already in the right directory then the CD may be skipped and should not be run twice.

 1. Installing git and node on Windows